Samarah90/Google_DataAnalytics_BellaBeat_CaseStudy/README.md

 ggarrange(T1, ggarrange(T2,T3,T4, ncol = 3), nrow = 2)
 ```
 ![10_Time worn per day](https://github.com/Samarah90/Google_DataAnalytics_BellaBeat_CaseStudy/assets/120459742/e920ed4d-b944-4ff2-88fa-c67cf6939faa)
-From the above results we can draw following conclusion:
+From the above results we can draw following conclusions:
-- The large percentage are of the users are those who wear the device more than half a day, then come the users who wear the device all day and finally those who wear less than half a day.
+- The large percentage are of the users who wear the device more than half a day, then come the users who wear the device all day and finally those who wear less than half a day.
 - Out of the users who wear the device between 21-31 days, only 6.8% wear it all day.
 - Out of the users who wear the device between 10-20 days, 27% wear it all day.
-- Out of the users who wear the device between 1- 10 days, 80% water it the whole day.
+- Out of the users who wear the device between 1- 10 days, 80% wear it the whole day.
-These results depicts that wearing the device the whole month does not mean that users will wear it the whole day as well.
+These results depicts that wearing smart device the whole month does not mean that users will wear it the whole day as well.
 ### 5- Conclusion(Share phase)
 - Sedentary minutes are more than active minutes spent.
 - Saturday is the most active day when users take more than 8000 step, Sunday being the most inactive day.
 - Active users are comparatively less than other classes of the users.
 5 hours spent in activity for active and fairly active users.
-Users taking more daily steps burnt more  calories However, daily steps do not affect sleep.
+Users taking more daily steps burned more calories.
+However, daily steps do not affect sleep.
 - Active time of the day during the afternoon(from around 12pm to 2:00pm) and in the evening (from 4:30pm to 7:00pm).
 - Sleep hour is not consistent the whole week which is below 8 hours.
-However, Sleep hours do not affect the calories burnt.
+However, Sleep hours do not affect the calories burned.
 - Sleep and inactivity have negative correlation.
 - Users are using their device more from Tueday-Thursday.
 50% users are high device users.
 But high users are not the frequent wearers of the watch the whole day.
 ### 6- Act phase